Skip to content

 Every resource of the three kinds follows the same shape:

-• A manager owns a shared reference.
-The manager is the surface you see on the wire — it is what gives the resource a name and answers Create… / Destroy… requests.
+• A manager owns a shared reference plus a retention mode (Pinned or OnDemand).
+The manager is the surface you see on the wire — it answers Create… / Destroy… requests.

 • Each node that needs the resource is given its own shared reference at CreateAgent time.

-• The resource lives as long as any reference still exists.
+• The resource lives as long as any reference still exists — manager or node, whichever is last.

 Consequence: destroying a storage from the client never yanks data out from under a live agent.
-Destroy…Request drops only the manager's reference.
-Any agent whose nodes still hold the resource finishes cleanly; the bytes are freed once the last node releases.
+Destroy…Request drops only the manager's reference (or demotes it to OnDemand).
+Any agent whose nodes still hold the resource finishes cleanly; the bytes are freed once the last reference drops.

 The only difference between the three resource kinds is where the manager lives: